wendyverdonk93/docs/content/api/payment_methods/post_order_maestro.md

 | cancel_url                      | string    | Customer will be redirected to this page after a failed payment. |

-Please make sure you check out our dedicated documentation for [Maestro](https://docs.multisafepay.com/payment-methods/banks/maestro/)
+Read more about [Maestro](/payment-methods/credit-and-debit-cards/maestro/) on our documentation page.